-1. A proxy need not be a member of the Company.

-2. A member who is a relevant intermediary is entitled to appoint more than two proxies.
-Where such member's instruments appointing a proxy(ies) appoints more than one proxy, the proportion of the shareholding concerned to be presented by each proxy shall be specified in the instrument (please see Note 2 for the definition of "relevant intermediary").

-3. For SRS investors who have used their SRS monies to buy shares in the Company, this Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them.
-SRS investors should contact their SRS operators if they have any queries regarding their appointment as proxies or appointment of the Chairman of the AGM as proxy.

-4. PLEASE READ THE NOTES TO THE PROXY FORM.
+- 1. A proxy need not be a member of the Company. - 2.
+A member who is a Relevant Intermediary is entitled to appoint more than two (2) proxies.
+Where such member's instruments appointing a proxy(ies) appoints more than one (1) proxy, the proportion of the shareholding concerned to be presented by each proxy shall be specified in the instrument (please see Note 1 for the definition of "Relevant Intermediary"). - 3.
+For SRS investors who have used their SRS monies to buy shares in the Company, this Proxy Form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by them.
+SRS investors should contact their SRS operators if they have any queries regarding their appointment as proxies or appointment of the Chairman of the AGM as proxy. - 4.
+PLEASE READ THE NOTES TO THE PROXY FORM.

 Personal data privacy

-By submitting an instrument appointing proxy(ies), the member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting dated 11 April 2024.
+By submitting this Proxy Form, the member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting dated 8 April 2025.

-I/We, (Name) (NRIC/Passport No./Co Reg No.)

-(Address)

-being a member/members of NIKS PROFESSIONAL LTD. (the "Company"), hereby appoint:

-Name NRIC/Passport No. Proportion of Shareholdings

-No. of Shares %

-Email Address

-and/or (delete as appropriate)

-Name NRIC/Passport No. Proportion of Shareholdings

-No. of Shares %

-Email Address

-or failing the person, or either or both of the persons, referred to above, the Chairman of the AGM as my/our proxy to vote for me/us on my/our behalf at the AGM of the Company to be held at Lifelong Learning Institute, 11 Euros Road 8, Level 4 (R1 Arena Room) Singapore 408601 on Friday, 26 April 2024 at 3.00 p.m. and at any adjournment thereof.

-I/We direct my/our proxy to vote for, against or abstain from voting the Resolutions proposed at the AGM as indicated hereunder.
-If no specific direction as to voting is given, the proxy/proxies will vote or abstain from voting at his/her/their discretion, as he/she/they will on any other matter arising at the AGM and at any adjournment thereof.
-In the absence of specific directions in respect of a resolution, the appointment of the Chairman of the AGM as my/our proxy for that resolution will be treated as invalid.

-No. Resolutions relating to: For Against Abstain 1 Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2023 2 Declaration of final dividend for the financial year ended 31 December 2023 3 Re-election of Mr Cheng Shoong Tat as a Director 4 Re-election of Mr Mark Andrew Yeo Kah Chong as a Director 5 Re-election of Mr Manu Bhaskaran as a Director 6 Re-election of Mr Tan Teck Huat as a Director 7 Approval of directors' fees of S\$57,000 for the financial year ended 31 December 2023 and up to S\$114,000 for the financial year ending 31 December 2024, to be paid quarterly in arrears 8 Re-appointment of Grant Thornton Audit LLP as Auditors 9 Authority to issue Shares 10 Authority to grant options and issue Shares pursuant to the NIKS Employee Share Option Scheme 11 Authority to grant awards and issue Shares pursuant to the NIKS Performance Share Plan

-Please indicate your vote "For" or "Against" with a tick [$\sqrt{$] within the box provided for each resolution.
-If you wish your proxy/proxies to abstain from voting on a resolution, please indicate with a tick [$\sqrt{$]} in the "Abstain" box provided in respect of that resolution.

-Dated this day of April 2024
+, , in the second of the second terms set out in the No ice of Annual General N leeting dated 8 April 2025 I/We, (Name) (N IRIC/Pass port No o./Co Reg No.) of ( 13) (, (Address) a member/members of NIKS PROFESSION NAL LTD. (the "Company" , hereby appoi nt: (/ tdd/ 000) Name NRIC/Passport No. Pro Proportion of Shareholdings No. of Shares % Email Address and/d or (delete as appropriate) Name NRIC/Passport No. Pro Proportion of Shareholdings No. of Shares % Email Address I/We of hereund his/het thereo yer Quay #23-01 Singapore 049319 on Werdirect my/our proxy to vote for, against or der.
+If no specific direction as to votiner/their discretion, as he/she/they will f.
+In the absence of specific directions in reproxy for that resolution will be treated as abstain from voting the Reg is given, the proxy/pr on any other matter arisespect of a resolution, the esolutions propositions oxies will votaing at the AC osed at to e or abs GM and a he AGN stain fr at any M as indicated om voting at adjournment No. Resolutions relating to: For Agai nst Abstain 1 Directors' Statement and Audited Financia year ended 31 December 2024 Statements for the financia al 2 Declaration of final dividend for the financial year ended 31 December 2024 3 Re-election of Dr Ong Fung Chin as Direct or 4 Re-election of Mr Manu Bhaskaran as Dire ector 5 Approval of Directors' fees of up to S\$1-ending 31 December 2025, to be paid qua 14,000 for the financial yea arterly in arrears ır 6 Re-appointment of Messrs Grant Thornton Audit LLP as Auditors 7 Authority to issue Shares 8 Authority to grant options and issue Sh Employee Share Option Scheme S 9 Authority to grant awards and issue Sh Performance Share Plan ares pursuant to the NIK 5 proxy/p indicate your vote "For" or "Against" with proxies to abstain from voting on a resolutio resolution.
+Dated t his day of April 2025 Total number of Sha res in: Numh per of Shares DP Register 55 111 1 431111 egister of Mem bers 1